 (b) Reporting and review of implementation;

-(c) Legislative assistance for aligning Parties’ legislation with the Convention and the Protocol;
+(c) Promoting practical implementation of and compliance with the Convention and the Protocol.

-(d) Development of guidance on the implementation of the treaties.

-[A. Review of compliance
+A. Review of compliance

 Entity(ies) responsible: The Implementation Committee, supported by the secretariat

 Method of work: The Committee is to hold three annual (in total, nine) meetings in 2021–2023, and, in between, as needed, work via email, and hold virtual (for example, Webex) meetings or audio/videoconferences.